bdelangh/SAP-IoT-Central/readme.md

 ![](media/insert triggerData.PNG "Trigger Data")

 This info can be used to fill the xml needed by the SAP RFC Adapter.
+Please note the xml namespace in the document.

 ![](media/composeXml.PNG "Compose XML for RFC Adapter")